-The curriculum ensures children are ready for elementary school by providing them a range of knowledge and skills to build the right foundation for good future progress.
-Maryel follows a Thematic Approach to teaching and learning using real-world projects to engage children in the community around them.
+The curriculum ensures children are ready for elementary school by providing them with a range of knowledge and skills to build the right foundation for good future progress.
+Maryel follows the Multiple Intelligence Approach to teaching and learning using real-world projects to engage children in the community around them.

 Maryel believes that children do best socially interacting with children of their own age.
 Each of our classrooms is geared towards a specific age group.
 Fenced and well-equipped playgrounds surround the classrooms encouraging social interaction on age-appropriate equipment.